 So, you have some blue smoke billowing out of your exhaust.
-Well you think it’s blue.
-It looks like a blue haze? 😕 What is the cause?
+Well, you think it’s blue.
+Does it look like a blue haze? ????
+What is the cause?
 Maybe you are like me and have to look it up every time.
 No shame here.
 This is the complete guide to blue smoke from a diesel.

 Why would a diesel have blue smoke?
 Blue smoke only occurs for one reason, excess lubricating oil within the engine cylinders during combustion.
 When this oil is burnt it will come out of the exhaust as blue smoke.

 Your burning oil.
 That part is simple.
 Understanding all the different reasons you can have oil in the cylinders is not.
 Here are the things it could be and what to look for…

 Spotting blue smoke can be difficult if you don’t know what to look for.
 The “blue” color is often faint.
 You should be able to see a blue haze to an overall “grey” kind of smoke.
 You can often smell ???? the difference.
 Oil smoke has a distinct smell, like an asphalt parking lot or roofing tar on a hot day.
 If it is blue, I should say that blue smoke should not be happening at any time.
 It is evidence of a problem and should be investigated.